 Any senior veterinary student seeking to participate in a clinical experience at the Texas A&M CVMBS should contact the Director of Student Services at least three months in advance and be prepared to provide the following items:

-- A short, written essay detailing the reason(s) why you wish to come to the Texas A&M CVM and be assigned to the areas of study requested.
+- A short, written essay detailing the reason(s) why you wish to come to the Texas A&M CVMBS and be assigned to the areas of study requested.
 Be sure to include the name(s) of your rotation preferences and your desired date(s) of attendance.

-- Proof of enrollment in good standing in a veterinary program, at a level consistent with a Texas A&M CVM fourth-year veterinary student, with a letter from the Dean of the veterinary school you attend.
+- Proof of enrollment in good standing in a veterinary program, at a level consistent with a Texas A&M CVMBS fourth-year veterinary student, with a letter from the Dean of the veterinary school you attend.